casperklein/homeassistant-addons-dev/pi-hole-dhcp-helper/README.md

 [![Open this add-on in your Home Assistant instance.][addon-shield]][addon]

 1. Add [this](https://github.com/casperklein/homeassistant-addons-dev) Home Assistant add-ons repository to your Home Assistant instance or use the button above.
-1. Install the Pi-hole-DHCP-helper-dev add-on.
+1. Install the Pi-hole-DHCP-helper add-on.
 1. Start the add-on.

 ## Requirements